hilarioxprt/Big-Data-and-cloud-computing/README.md

 # my_data_analysis — Spark-based Big Data ML Exercises

-Welcome — this repository contains a set of machine learning exercises designed for university coursework that demonstrate how to use Apache Spark for big data analysis.
-The examples are intended to teach data ingestion, preprocessing, feature engineering, scalable model training (Spark MLlib), model evaluation, and simple hyperparameter tuning on medium-to-large datasets.
+Welcome — this repository contains a set of machine learning work designed for real-world environments as well as coursework that demonstrates how to use Apache Spark for big data analysis.
+The examples are intended to demonstrate my skills in ingestion, preprocessing, feature engineering, scalable model training (Spark MLlib), model evaluation, and simple hyperparameter tuning on medium-to-large datasets.

 > Note: This README is written to be implementation-agnostic so you can adapt it to run locally, on a cluster, or in cloud notebooks (Databricks, EMR, etc.).
 Update paths and commands below to match your environment.